zenstackhq/zenstack-docs/docs/get-started/nextjs.md

 ---
-description: Step-by-step guide for using ZenStack with a Next.js project.
+description: Step-by-step guide for building a blogging app with Next.js.
 sidebar_position: 1
 ---

 # For Next.js

 Let's have some fun by creating a simple blogging app.
-You'll see how effortless it is to have a secure backend service without coding it.
+You'll see how effortless it is to have a secure backend service without actually coding it.

 ## Requirements